 Growing & Empowering Myself Successfully

-A natural outgrowth and expansion for the continuation of Delta Academy, the Dr. Jeanne L. Noble Delta GEMS was created to catch the dreams of African American at-risk, adolescent girls aged 14-18.
+A natural outgrowth and expansion for the continuation of Delta Academy, the Delta GEMS program was created to catch the dreams of African American at-risk, adolescent girls aged 14-18.
 Delta GEMS provides the framework to actualize those dreams through the performance of specific tasks that develop a “can do” attitude.

 The goals for Delta GEMS are: